Table of Contents

-Doctors and other medical providers provide essential services to patients.
-Patients rely on these professionals to treat and address medical concerns, but negligence on the part of a medical provider or facility can leave patients with serious harm.
+Doctors and other medical providers provide essential services to patients, but negligence on the part of a medical provider or facility can leave patients with serious harm.
 In some cases, this neglect can leave families mourning the unexpected loss of a loved one.
 If you or a loved one were the victim of medical malpractice in Orlando, you have options for legal action.

 Call today to see how our Orlando personal injury lawyers can serve you.
-We offer free consultations.
+We offer free case evaluations, assist clients in Spanish and Creole, and offer confidential consultations in person or on Zoom.

 Any personal injury case can be complex, depending on the nature of your injuries and the circumstances of the case.
-Medical malpractice cases in Florida are especially challenging—insurance companies and hospitals are not eager to admit fault or offer fair compensation.
+Medical malpractice cases in Florida are especially challenging, as insurance companies and hospitals are not eager to admit fault or offer fair compensation.

 Mistakes and negative outcomes do not always mean that an Orlando provider was negligent, and trying to prove liability means you cannot trust just any injury firm with your case.

 Our firm has over 100 years of combined legal experience, and we are deeply familiar with Florida malpractice claims.
-We know how to avoid many potential pitfalls, and we have access to resources that can help us support your claim.
-Our Orlando medical negligence attorneys will:
+We know how to avoid many potential pitfalls, and we have access to resources that can help us support your claim..

 In a medical malpractice claim, establishing a standard of care and proving a breach caused your harm is essential to a successful case.

 The standard of care refers to the care expected for a specific profession in similar circumstances by another provider with similar skills.
-Our team works with various medical experts who can determine the standard of care in your case and identify any breaches of this standard.
+Your Orlando medical malpractice attorney will work with various medical experts who can determine the standard of care in your case and identify any breaches of this standard.

 Doctors and other health professionals may claim that the outcome was inevitable, that they could not foresee these results, or that your action contributed to the outcome.
-Our malpractice lawyers must directly link this breach to your injuries.
+Our medical negligence lawyers must directly link this breach to your injuries.

 Evidence is crucial to the strength of your case, and we will gather and analyze this evidence.
-We can communicate with providers and healthcare facilities and hire various experts who can weigh in on the severity of your injuries and other important medical factors.
+Your Orlando medical malpractice attorneys can communicate with providers and healthcare facilities and hire various experts who can weigh in on the severity of your injuries and other important medical factors.

 Medical malpractice leaves many victims struggling to pay for expenses and make ends meet.
 The emotional and mental toll of this negligence can have a significant effect on a victim’s life for months or years to come.

-No matter what losses you have suffered, we are determined to seek the maximum possible compensation.
+Regardless of the losses you have suffered, we are committed to seeking the maximum possible compensation.

-Whether we are able to negotiate a settlement or need to represent you at trial, Freidin Brown, P.A. is prepared to handle every step of your case.
+Whether we can negotiate a settlement or need to represent you at trial, Freidin Brown, P.A., is prepared to handle every step of your case.
 We protect your best interests and keep you informed about your case every step of the way.

-Our team includes Board Certified trial attorneys who have extensive experience going to court—this experience is invaluable when going up against powerful companies.
+Our team includes Board-Certified trial attorneys who have extensive experience in court.
+This experience is invaluable when facing powerful companies.
 Our attorneys are ready to help you, no matter how challenging the case may seem.
-Call now for a free consultation.
+Call now for a free consultation!

 Let Our Orlando Medical Malpractice Attorney Help You Seek Justice!

-Orlando Medical Malpractice Attorneys Dedicated to Seeking Maximum Compensation
+Schedule a Free Case ReviewOur Orlando Medical Malpractice Attorneys Are Dedicated to Seeking Maximum Compensation for You

-As injury lawyers, we have seen the extensive losses of medical malpractice victims.
+As personal injury lawyers, we have witnessed the extensive losses suffered by medical malpractice victims.
 People seek help for one health problem and often leave with even worse health concerns or entirely new problems.
-They have longer recovery times and need even more treatment, and they are often dealing with a lot of emotional anguish.
+They have longer recovery times and need even more treatment, and they are frequently dealing with a lot of emotional anguish.

-It isn’t fair that you are left dealing with these issues, and our team is determined to pursue damages for:
+It isn’t fair that you are left dealing with these issues, and our Orlando medical malpractice lawyers are determined to pursue damages for:

 - Past and future medical expenses